khalido/khalido.github.io/posts/windows.md

 ## wsl 2

-Follow [the real wsl instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10), my clif notes are:
+Follow [the real wsl instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10), my notes are:

 Run powershell as admin and do: